Rice production in South Korea

 Rice production in South Korea is important for the food supply in the country, with rice being a common part of the Korean diet.
-In 2009, South Korea produced 3,899,036 metric tonnes (4,297,951 tons) of rice.
+In 2009, South Korea produced 3,899,036 metric tonnes (4,297,951 tons) of rice, primarily of the short grain white japonica variety of oryza sativa, known in Korea as baekmi (백미).
+Output has since declined: according to the final 2023 estimate from Statistics Korea, the country produced about 3.70 million tonnes of rice, down 1.6 percent from 3.76 million tonnes in 2022, as the planted area fell 2.6 percent to a record-low 708,012 hectares.

 Rice is the most valuable crop in South Korea.
 However, as noted by Donald S. Macdonald, rising wage levels and land values have made it expensive to produce.
 Rice represented about 90 percent of total grain production and over 40 percent of farm income; the 1988 rice crop was 6.5 million tonnes.
 Rice was imported in the 1980s, but the amount depended on the success of domestic harvests.
 The government's rice support program reached a record of US$1.9 billion in 1986 compared to $890 million in 1985.
 By raising procurement prices by 14 percent to the 1986 level, Seoul achieved a rice price structure that was about five times that of the world market in 1987.

 In 2015, South Korea's rice consumption hit a record low of 65.1 kg per person, while flour consumption was the highest since 2006 at 33.6 kg, according to industry and official data.
 The South Korean government, which is subsidizing rice production and storage, has accumulated a large stockpile of rice.